|The yard as it appeared back in 2002.

 |All views looking west.

-however, it's expected to gain traction in the future, as businesses decide to locate to rural Canby, where taxes and utilities are much cheaper.
-The
+it's expected to gain traction in the future, as businesses decide to locate to rural Canby, where taxes and utilities are much cheaper.
+The industrial park

 Relocating to rural Canby offers many tax, regulation and land use advantages to businesses, who are relocating from larger metropolitan areas, like Portland

 and Multnomah County, such as American Steel.
 The OPR can offer daily and on call service to these industries unlike many other branch lines and has

 |Major excavation of land for the new drill track.
 Most of the dirt was hauled by the dump cars and the 802 to the Canby wye.
 Work continues